 Pennsylvania (PA) law allows school officials to excuse students from regular class in order to attend religious instruction for up to 36 hours per year if they have permission from their parents.
 Schools would need to code religious holiday exemptions differently in the system, if such circumstance apply.
 For more information, click on the District’s Attendance Procedures guidance here.

 When end-dating a student, charter schools should first reach out to the student’s previous school and request that the school end-date the student via Infinite Campus (IS).
 If the school is not responsive, the charter school should then contact the Office of Student Enrollment & Placement (OSEP) at the School District of Philadelphia (SDP) with the following information:

 This information should be sent via email to firstname.lastname@example.org.

 The Office of Records Management receives and has access to all student records from previously closed charter schools, as provided by the school at the time of closure.

-To request student records, please attach and email email@example.com a formal request for the records.
-The request document will need to have the school’s letterhead, and will also need to include the students full name, date of birth and the name of the last school that the student attended.
+To request student records, please email email@example.com and attach a formal request for the records.
+The request document will need to have the school’s letterhead, and will also need to include the student’s full name, date of birth and the name of the last school that the student attended.

 Please note, the Office of Records Management does not have the ability to provide official documentation as they are not the Local Educational Agency (LEA).
 For more information, visit the Office’s website here.